smittytone/Location/README.md

 Consider a weather station application.
 In this case, the agent needs to determine the device’s location in order to pass the co-ordinates to a third-party weather forecast API.
 The agent therefore initiates the process *when the device has signalled its readiness*:

-1. Device completes start-up and signals its readiness to its agent.
-1. Agent calls [the *locate()* function](#locateuseprevious-callback) which messages the device.
+1. Device completes start-up and calls [the *locate()* function](#locateuseprevious-callback).
-2. Device gathers all nearby wireless networks and returns this to the agent.
+2. Device gathers all nearby wireless networks and sends this to the agent.
-3. Agent sends network list to Google’s geolocation API.
+3. Agent relays network list to Google’s geolocation API.
 4. Google returns the determined latitude and longitude.
 This takes place asynchronously.
 5. Agent process the data returned by google.
 6. Agent stores the location locally and uses it to format the message to be sent to the weather forecast API.